 - Combat Pragmatist: If Burke knows he's outmatched in a fair fight, he's not going to fight fair.
 The final battle with Mortay is a good example.

 - Contract on the Hitman: Many people think killing Burke is easier than paying him.
 This is a very bad idea.

-- Dark and Troubled Past: Burke has one.
+- Dark and Troubled Past: Burke has one - abandoned at birth by his mother, who's implied to be a teen prostitute, brought up through the worst of the foster and juvenile system and generally seeing the dark side of society.
 So does pretty much every other character you meet.
 Anybody who doesn't is either well outside Burke's world or a Butt Monkey.

 - Does Not Like Guns: Max the Silent, and often Burke himself, depending on the novel.